hugging-science/ai-for-allergies/awesome_food_allergies_datasets/datasets_list/CONTRIBUTING.md

 Thank you for your interest in contributing datasets to the "Awesome Food Allergy Datasets" collection!

-This document explains how to propose a new dataset, either by opening a pull request with a completed entry or by opening an issue to discuss before adding it.
+This document explains what to include for a dataset entry and the recommended workflow for adding datasets to the repository.

 What to include
 ---------------
 Please provide the following information for each dataset entry.
-Use the template below to make a pull request easier to review.
+Using the TSV template below will make pull requests easier to review.

 - Name: Official dataset or resource name
 - Category: One of the high-level categories used in the repo (e.g., "Drug & Immunotherapy Development", "Cross-Reactivity Analysis", "Food Product Development & Safety", "Patient Management & Clinical Decision Support", "Computational Method Development", "Food & Ingredient Data", etc.)